The Best Caribbean Destination Wedding Spots

 Why: Though geographically removed from the Caribbean, Bermuda shares many of the traits of those beachy, beautiful islands.
 If you love the idea of a Caribbean destination wedding but also want something formal and elegant, consider Bermuda.
 Famous for its tranquil pink-sand beaches and proper British history, the island has no casinos and few fast-food restaurants.
 But perhaps its biggest selling point is that it takes just a couple of hours to fly there from the East Coast, and flights are often cheaper than those to Caribbean destinations.

 When to go: May through early September.
-Bermuda is only 850 miles off the coast of North Carolina, so its weather resembles the coastal US's more than it does the Caribbean islands' to the south.
+Bermuda is only 850 miles off the coast of North Carolina, so its weather resembles the coastal US more than it does the Caribbean islands to the south.
 Typical temperatures hover around 85 degrees in the summer and climb to only around 70 in the winter.
 Although hurricanes are infrequent, they can occur, so be aware of any warnings from June through November.

-Guest activities: Spend days teeing off on one of the country's eight golf courses (this island is a links-lover's paradise), visiting the botanical garden, or scuba diving among reefs and shipwrecks.
-Rent a scooter (lots of fun but also a practical necessity, as visitors aren't allowed to rent cars) to tour around the island's iconic pastel-hued houses.
+Guest activities: Spend days teeing off on one of the country's eight golf courses (this island is a links-lover's paradise), visiting the botanical garden or scuba diving among reefs and shipwrecks.
+Rent a scooter (lots of fun but also a practical necessity, as visitors aren't allowed to rent cars) to tour the island's iconic pastel-hued houses.

 The Reefs: An award-winning resort with one of the best spas in all of Bermuda, The Reefs is set on a beautiful stretch of private beach overlooking the Atlantic.
 Stay in an oceanview guest room (try to book the Point Suites), or reserve one of the cliff-hugging cottages spread out over the property.